git-town/git-town/website/src/commands/contribute.md

-# git park [branches]
+# git contribute [branches]

-The _park_ command parks some of your branches.
+The _contribute_ command makes some of your branches contribution branches.
 Parked branches don't get synced unless you run `git sync` directly on a parked branch.

 You might want to park a branch if you